 If you want or need to bring your cell phone (or tablet), you may have to arrange with your carrier beforehand; incoming and outgoing calls could have high roaming charges.
 Other possibilities include relying on wi-fi, buying a data plan through your carrier, purchasing a Thai SIM card, or renting a cell phone in Thailand.
+You could also rent one in Thailand.
 Regardless, be sure to password protect your devices.

 “Chiang Mai regularly features in lists detailing the best cities in Asia to visit and is one of those places that has a great vibe that can be difficult to explain to people who haven’t yet been”, according to Roy Cavanagh, who maintains the Thaizer web site.
 “Chiang Mai is a modern city, but one that hasn’t forgotten its past….
 Chiang Mai is a big city with small-town charm.”
 In 2013, Monocle magazine declared Chiang Mai one of the world’s “most loveable cities”.